gocd/www.go.cd/source/posts/2015-04-27-Feature-Branch-Support.html.markdown

 ### Shortcomings and known issues:

-* If multiple branches are updated at once, the plugin provides all of them as changes and Go will not run the pipeline for every change separately.
-Go currently combines multiple changes into a single pipeline run (to save time).
+* If multiple branches are updated at once, the plugin provides all of them as changes and GoCD will not run the pipeline for every change separately.
+GoCD currently combines multiple changes into a single pipeline run (to save time).
 A feature allowing ["force trigger pipeline for each change"](https://github.com/gocd/gocd/pull/939) should be able to overcome this.
 This has not yet been accepted into the main GoCD codebase.

 * If there are multiple commits in a branch, the plugin only returns the top commit as a change.
-Hence only one change shows up in the dashboard, value stream, etc. Also, since Go does not know about the other changes you will not be able to manually trigger a pipeline with the other commits.
+Hence only one change shows up in the dashboard, value stream, etc. Also, since GoCD does not know about the other changes you will not be able to manually trigger a pipeline with the other commits.

 * The UI is lacking in certain areas: For instance, it is not possible to add an SCM plugin material during pipeline